Braised Chicken Adobo (Adobong Manok)

 These substitutions and adjustments are based on my own preferences and on this recipe.

-- White vinegar – Most adobos traditionally use white vinegar.
-A good substitute is apple cider vinegar.
+- White vinegar – Most adobos traditionally use white vinegar, but a good substitute is apple cider vinegar.
+I have used both in my adobos, and they both work equally well.

 Did you make this dish?